liatrio/devops-bootcamp/docs/1-introduction/devops-defined.md

  2. **Amplifying Feedback Loops**: Cut the time between action and reaction, failure and success.

- 3. **Culture of Continuous Experimentation and Learning**: Recognizing failure is important data about how and where to improve.
+ 3. **Culture of Continuous Experimentation and Learning**: Recognize that failure is important data about how and where to improve.

 Read [The Three Ways: The Principles Underpinning DevOps](http://itrevolution.com/the-three-ways-principles-underpinning-devops/)